ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[RXX]**	Data Orchestration utilized in a BPI MUST support Consistent state.

-**[RXX]**	Data Orchestration utilized in a BPI MUST support User-space processing (perform computation triggered by the data change outside a database).
+**[RXX]**	Data Orchestration utilized in a BPI MUST support User-space processing

+In the context of this document, this requirement establishes a capability that allows for one or more computations outside a database to be triggered by a data change in the data storage system.

 **[RXX]**	Data Orchestration utilized in a BPI MUST NOT make assumptions about consumer uptime.